curioustechizen/curioustechizen.github.io/src/content/blog/2025-09-14-pragmatic-kmp-part-04.md

 3. You can navigate from a multiplatform screen to a platform native screen while still reusing existing patterns

 This flexibility was invaluable in our journey of integrating KMP into our codebase.

+From the next episode, we'll start looking into the truly platform-specific aspects like deep-linking, permissions, notifications.